Home Compare BTRW.L vs MTSI

 Barratt Redrow vs MACOM Technology Solutions Holdings: Which Stock Looks Stronger in 2026?

-Barratt Redrow holds the cleaner structural position, with valuation as the main driver and growth adding further support.
-MACOM Technology Solutions does not offset that deficit through any equally strong structural edge elsewhere.
+Barratt Redrow holds the cleaner structural position, with the lead spread across stability and valuation.
+MACOM Technology Solutions still has the edge on stability, which keeps the comparison from looking entirely one-sided.
 In the market, MACOM Technology Solutions carries the stronger setup — intact trend against Barratt Redrow's broken trend.
 That leaves a split case: the structural lead stays with Barratt Redrow, but the market is not currently confirming it.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Peer scores are normalised within each company's primary universe (BTRW.L: STOXX 600, MTSI: Russell 1000).